Theo Sowa

 Theo Sowa CBE (born 1957) is a Ghanaian-born independent adviser working on a wide range of international issues with a focus on social development issues and has spoken publicly on a number of socio-political issues.
-She has worked with a number of organisations including UNICEF, Stephen Lewis Foundation, the African Union, DfID, and UNDP, among others and is currently CEO of the African Women's Development Fund.
+She has worked with a number of organisations, including UNICEF, Stephen Lewis Foundation, the African Union, DfID, and UNDP, among others, and is currently CEO of the African Women's Development Fund.
 Her work has included working with Graça Machel on issues pertaining to the youth as well as contributing and editing a number of publications.
-She is also a trustee of Comic Relief.
+Sowa is also a trustee of Comic Relief.
 In June 2010, Sowa was appointed a Commander of the Order of the British Empire (CBE).

 Early life and education

 Sowa was born in Cape Coast, Ghana, in 1957, and spent her early life in the United States of America.
 In 1967 she enrolled into Blessed Sacrament Convent in Brighton, England, and later she went on to become the Head Girl at St Leonards-Mayfield School in Mayfield, Sussex.

 Due to her father's occupation, she lived in various African countries, Europe, Asia, as well as the USA.
 As a result, she experienced racism, sexism, exclusion and denigration at a very early age.
 However, it seems these only reinforced her leadership skills that continue to mark her life and career.

 On 17 April 2015, she criticized the Federal Government of Nigeria for its slow response in the release of the 219 Chibok girls who were abducted by Boko Haram on 14–15 April 2014.
 She called on Muhammadu Buhari, the incumbent President of Nigeria, to take a proactive measure in the fight against insurgency and the release of the girls.

 Sowa attended the School of African and Asian Studies at the University of Sussex from 1977 to 1980, and received a bachelor's degree in international relations.
 At the university, she was interested in women's rights, equality and justice.
-After university Sowa pursued this interest and played "The Lady In Purple" in Ntozake Shange's play For Colored Girls Who Have Considered Suicide / When the Rainbow is Enuf.
+After university, Sowa pursued this interest and played "The Lady In Purple" in Ntozake Shange's play For Colored Girls Who Have Considered Suicide / When the Rainbow is Enuf.
 The production was very well reviewed and received.
 Sowa later earned a master's degree in comparative education at the Institute of Education, University of London, from 1986 to 1988.